• Free shipping on all orders

 Why Is Your Dog Humping?

-You need to know how to stop humping behavior, but it is also essential to learn why your dog is doing it in the first place.
-Understanding why dogs hump ’til the cows come home will help you to stop it more effectively.
+You need to know how to stop humping behavior, but it is also essential to learn why your dog is doing it in the first place, and understanding why will help you stop it.

 Sexual Behavior